00:00-00:05

 Caption: Please see Important Safety Information throughout this video and accompanying Prescribing Information and Medication Guide.
 Instructions for Use are included with the device.

-Narrator: And finally, because this patient also had psoriatic arthritis with joint involvement that was continuing to worsen, I knew I needed a therapy that was effective in treating the joints, as well as the skin.
+Dr. Mark Jackson: And finally, because this patient also had psoriatic arthritis with joint involvement that was continuing to worsen, I knew I needed a therapy that was effective in treating the joints, as well as the skin.
+Knowing that Taltz is indicated for psoriatic arthritis, as well as psoriasis, helped me to make my treatment choice even easier.

 Caption: Robust Clinical Trial Profile in PsA1,14-17